doctor500/cv/index.md

 ## Profile Summary

 My journey has been a research-driven pursuit of my passion and curiosity since 2011.
 I began with application development in VB6 and have since honed my skills as a freelance web developer specializing in PHP-based programming since 2016.
-In 2018, I shifted my focus toward infrastructure and automation and worked in three different industries.
+In 2018, I shifted my focus toward infrastructure and automation and worked in more than three industries.
 I've completed over 10 projects, delivering exceptional results by developing innovative automation solutions for complex business challenges.

 I have extensive knowledge and experience in AWS and GCP Cloud environments.
 My expertise includes application pipeline engineering, container-based architectures, and cloud infrastructure operations.
 Additionally, I am skilled in maintaining thorough logs and conducting monitoring practices.
 Guided by innovation, I'm dedicated to enhancing operational efficiency for sustainable growth.